fleetdm/fleet/handbook/product/README.md

 doc](https://docs.google.com/document/d/1mwu5WfdWBWwJ2C3zFDOMSUC9QCyYuKP4LssO_sIHDd0/edit#heading=h.zahrflvvks7q).
 Then attend the next scheduled 🗣 Product Feature Requests meeting.

-All members of the Fleet organization are required to attend the 🗣 Product Feature Requests meeting.
+All members of the Fleet organization are welcome to attend the 🗣 Product Feature Requests meeting.
 Requests will be weighed from top to bottom while prioritizing attendee requests.

 This means that if the individual that added a feature request is not in attendance, the feature request will be discussed towards the end of the call if there's time.